Kriesse/css-workshop-style-guide/README.md

 # css-workshop-style-guide
-Boilerplate for a simple static styleguide
+Boilerplate for a simple static style guide